HCA-Healthcare/elixir-mllp/README.md

 ```

 ## Using Client Certificates
-MLLP listener can force client to provide a valid certificate before establishing a successful connections.
-Follow steps below to use client certs with listener
+MLLP listener can enforce client to provide a valid certificate before establishing a successful connection.
+Follow steps below to use client cert with a listener

 ### Start MLLP listener with :verify_peer option
 ```